 Students should actively initiate the project while communicating with a potential faculty mentor.
 They are expected to develop a project plan before the project starts.
 A presentation will be scheduled when the project concludes.
 The faculty mentor should approve each milestone of the project.
 When the project is completed with all the deliverables, the faculty mentor determines whether the project is satisfactory for the MSSI degree requirement.

-Click on “MSSI Capstone Project Requirements Fall 2019” for detailed requirements.
+Click on “MSSI Capstone Project Requirements” for detailed requirements.